odoo/documentation/content/developer/reference/cli.rst

 .. important::
    The command to use to call the CLI depends on how you installed Odoo.
-In the examples below, we assume that you are :ref:`running Odoo from source <setup/install/source>` with the :file:`odoo-bin` file.
-If you installed Odoo :ref:`from a distribution package
+In the examples below, we assume that you are :doc:`running Odoo from source <../../administration/install/source>` with the :file:`odoo-bin` file.
+If you installed Odoo :doc:`from a distribution package
-   <setup/install/packaged>` or :ref:`with Docker <setup/install/docker>`, you must adapt the
+   <../../administration/install/packages>` or with `Docker <https://hub.docker.com/_/odoo/>`_, you
-   command.
+   must adapt the command.

    .. tabs::